ianbishop/userevents.github.io/4.2/docs/dsl.md

 ```
 ### ISP Outage

-An ISP or media­delivering­company (online movie store, etc) has an outage for a
+An ISP or media streaming company (online movie store, etc) has an outage for a
 specific set of customers.
 We detect who has the outage, and if they try to contact the
 contact center through any channel, they’re delivered a pre­emptive message that
 nobody else hears or sees